Exawind/exawind-benchmarks/amr-wind/actuator_line/AWAKEN_benchmark/setup/README.md

 ## Prerequisites

 The measured data from the AWAKEN benchmark problem should be downloaded and unpacked before running the ABL simulation.
-Specifically required are the A1 profiling and scanning lidar data, and the site B ASSIST temperature profiles avaiable at the pages:
+Specifically required are the A1 profiling and scanning lidar data, and the site B ASSIST temperature profiles available at the pages:

 - https://awaken-benchmark.readthedocs.io/en/latest/phase1.html
 - https://awaken-benchmark.readthedocs.io/en/latest/phase2.html